a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 	1. Using command line tools only to do all the steps
 3. Sample 'C' program:
-	1. Take files for task_scheduler
+	1. Take files from task_scheduler
 		1. my_workspace/
 			1. led.c
 			2. led.h